-The Child Labour Unit is responsible for monitoring, training and development for the labour inspectorate and stakeholders on all aspects of child labour issues under the ERP 2007 and Health and Safety at Work Act 1996, for promotion and advocacy on issues of child labour in Fiji and also for the maintenance of child labour information system in Fiji with the aim of maintaining proper and effective management of the child labour cases.
-The unit conducts investigation and prosecution on child labour cases, provides awareness programmes for stakeholders and members of the public on the aspects of child labour laws and ensures that issues related to child protection are properly addressed.
+The Child Labour Unit was responsible for monitoring, training and development for the labour inspectorate and stakeholders on all aspects of child labour issues under the ERP 2007 and Health and Safety at Work Act 1996, for promotion and advocacy on issues of child labour in Fiji and also for the maintenance of child labour information system in Fiji with the aim of maintaining proper and effective management of the child labour cases.
+The unit conducted investigation and prosecution on child labour cases, provided awareness programmes for stakeholders and members of the public on the aspects of child labour laws and with the issues related to child protection would be properly addressed.